Dornbi/plane-pilot/docs/music.md

 The volume glide in §3 lands under exactly these two bars, so the tune reaches its melodic peak while getting quieter — which is what makes it turn over instead of stop.

+### The other three arrangements

+`tune2` above is what ships.
+The rest exist so a mood decision can be made by ear rather than on paper, and they are described here because two of them were written from scratch to a brief and that brief is part of the data.

+**`rock` — "Afterburner", E minor, 24 bars, 125 BPM.** `Em – C – G – D`, which
+is `i – VI – III – VII`: every chord major except the tonic, so the harmony keeps opening outward while the key stays dark.
+The hook is one rhythmic cell repeated over all four chords — long note, pickup, two quarters (`6:2:4:4`).
+A cell that survives transposition is what makes a tune hummable after one listen, and it is most of what Last Ninja is built on.

+**`wide` — "High Country", A Dorian, 24 bars, 125 BPM.** The deliberate
+opposite: half-time kit, quarter-note hats, a bass with space in it.
+Dorian rather than natural minor because the raised sixth is the difference between "dark" and "high up", and the `Am – G – D` turn does not exist in Aeolian at all — which is what stops it sounding like the same key as the other two.
+Its hook is an *interval* rather than a rhythm: root, leap up a fifth, hold, fall back.
+Most fanfares are built on that gesture and it holds up over four different chords.

+**Both are voiced in octave 4 directly** — triads at 260–590 Hz, five to twelve waveform cycles per arpeggio tone — so neither needs `ARP_OCTAVE_SHIFT`.
+That constant is a retrofit for `tune2`, which was written an octave too low; a tune written after the lesson does not need it.

+`tune1` is the original 16-bar rock intro at 150 BPM, kept as the oldest point of comparison.
+Its tempo is part of what it is, so it is the one tune not normalised to the others.

+### A tune's groove travels with the tune

+The bass and drum patterns used to be module globals shared by every arrangement.
+That is a trap rather than a saving: **a tune's rhythm is part of what makes it that tune**, so anything new inherits the existing feel however different its notes are.

+They are per-tune now. `DEFAULT_RHYTHM` holds the original patterns, `rhythm_of(tune)` merges a tune's `'rhythm'` dict over it, and the flatteners take it as a parameter. `RHYTHM_ROCK` gives Afterburner straight eighths alternating root and octave with a busy kick; `RHYTHM_WIDE` gives High Country a half-time kick and quarter-note hats.

+This bit immediately and is worth recording.
+The first run after the change had all three 24-bar tunes reporting **identical** bass and drum counts: the parameter had been added to the flatteners but not passed from the exporter, so the new grooves were silently ignored.
+A three-way comparison caught it; a single tune would have looked entirely correct.

 ### The note table